leoaaraujo/elastic_migrate_index/README.md

-# Playbook for migration Elastic Index to another Elastic Server
+# Playbook for Index Elasticsearch Migration

 ````